azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 The model calls the OrderService to get all the orders and performs different actions related to orders like inserting, updating, sorting and filtering etc.

 >> You might be wondering that why can't the view directly call the OrderService and store all the orders in a local/private state using the @State property wrapper.
-You can definitely do that but since, I am allowing the users to edit the orders on a separate screen and then refreshing on the original screen it would make more sense for the orders to be available globally.
-Also, if you store is in local state and the same state is needed or can be changed from other views then you will have to pass the state to the child views using @Binding.
-Again, there is nothing wrong with that but it can end up more work when passing the state too deep into the view hierarchy.
+You can definitely do that but since, we are allowing users to edit the orders on a separate screen and then refreshing on the original screen it would make more sense for the orders to be available globally.
+Also, if you store data in view's local state and the same data is needed by other views then you will have to pass the state to the child views using @Binding.
+Again, there is nothing wrong with that but it can end up being more work specially when you are passing state too deep into the view hierarchy.

 Another reason is that root model can provide sorting, filtering capabilities, which does not fit well in the OrderService.
-The root model can also invoke multiple services to aggregate and return data to the view and even add caching support (through a caching layer) to the app.
+The root model can also invoke multiple services to aggregate and return data to the view and even providing caching support (through a caching layer) to the app.

 Next, let's take a look at the OrderService.